Dvd848/CTFs/2019_TAMUctf/Pwn5.md

 ```

 I hoped that `sh` would work, but it unfortunately didn't.
+[Update: From reading other writeups, all I needed was in fact to pass ";sh" instead of "|sh"].

 Trying `vi` gave an interesting output but seemed to exit immediately:
 ```console